Longmatt76/Node-Express-2/conceptual.md

 - What does `RETURNING` do in SQL?
 When would you use it?

-  THE RETURNING clause is used when making INSERT, UPDATE or DELETES that don't inherently return data like a SELECT would.
+  The RETURNING clause is used when making INSERT, UPDATE or DELETES that don't inherently return data like a SELECT would.
 This is useful for error catching, for example on an INSERT you could return a column and if those rows came back empty you would know that there was an issue in writing the data so you could then throw an error.

 - What are some differences between Web Sockets and HTTP?